21

 7. Why is JSX used by us?

-- React uses components that combine both markup and logic, as opposed to dividing the two technologies into different files.
+- React uses components that combine both markup and logic, which simplifies code structure.

 8. What does Virtual DOM mean to you?